5 Ways to Protect Your Identity Online This Holiday Season

 Post

-In 2021, U.S. consumers spent nearly $25 billion online from Thanksgiving through Cyber Monday.
-If you plan to shop or conduct business online this holiday season, here are five tips that can help you do it safely.
+Last year, online retail sales in the U.S. hit a record $75 billion from Thanksgiving through Cyber Monday — 79% of that activity happened on mobile devices.
+If you plan to use your mobile device to shop online this holiday season, here are five tips that can help you do it safely.

 1